NDAR123909/reservoir-lorenz-regime-transitions/README.md

   how densely the window is filled.
 - **C4** finds that no window crosses the Hopf cleanly.
   - Instead, every window, regardless of position, places the predicted collapse at ρ ≈ 24.10
-  - ρ ≈ 24.10 is the coexistence onset where the chaotic attractor actually terminates
+  - That overshoots the true Hopf at ρ ≈ 24.74 by the same 0.64, landing on the coexistence onset at ρ ≈ 24.06 where the chaotic attractor actually terminates
-  - This overshoots the true Hopf ρ ≈ 24.74 by the same 0.64.
 - **C5** finds that the pipeline is deterministic on the pinned stack, so a clean checkout rebuilds every figure bit for bit.